rguske/rguske.github.io/post/vmware-vctl-kind-writing-configuration-failed/index.md

 <center> {{< tweet 1364258078410080270 >}} </center>

-Normally, there isn't a real issue with loosing a caching device in a vSAN cluster but let me put it that way, I'm really using all my given 2-node cluster resources and a potential risk of data-loss was calculated.
+Normally there is no real issue with loosing a caching device in a vSAN cluster but let me put it that way, I'm really using all my given 2-node cluster resources and a potential risk of data-loss was calculated.
 Not everybody can have a "homelab" like the Homelab King[^1], right? :wink:

-Unfortunately, some of my Tanzu Kubernetes Grid clusters[^2] suffered from the outage and one of those clusters was the one, which provides my Harbor[^3] registry service which I needed for my demo.
+Unfortunately, some of my Tanzu Kubernetes Grid clusters[^2] suffered from the outage and was the one providing my Harbor[^3] registry service which I needed for my demo.

 However, there are other ways to help yourself when your homelab is in "maintenance" and I wanted to leverage VMware Fusion `vctl`[^4] to quickly instantiate a KinD[^5] cluster locally on my machine, to install Harbor via a Helm chart[^6] afterwards on it.
 For the purposes of my presentation this would have been totally sufficient.
 But then it turned out that I have to find an alternative again :facepalm:.

 ## Adjusting the CRX VM with appropriate resources

 By default `vctl` assigns 2 GB of memory and 2 CPU cores for the CRX VM that hosts the Kubernetes node container.
-For my Harbor one node deplyoment I've kept to the minimum requirements[^7] (2 CPUs, 4 GB Mem) for the Kubernetes node but also decided to give the CRX VM a little bit more, to keep the option open to run a Multo-Node deployment as well.
+For my Harbor 1-node deployment I sticked to the minimum requirements[^7] (2 CPUs, 4 GB Mem) for the Kubernetes node but also decided to give the CRX VM a little bit more, to keep the option open to run a Multo-Node deployment as well.
 Therefore, I  applied the following configuration:

 `vctl system config --vm-cpus 4 --vm-mem 8192 --k8s-cpus 2 --k8s-mem 4096` which will adjust the `config.yaml` in `~/.vctl/` accordingly.